Distributed database systems fall into two major categories of data storage architectures: (1) shared disk and (2) shared nothing.

 Within shared nothing architectures, most databases fall into the following categories:

-ClustrixDB has a fine-grained approach to data distribution.
+Xpand has a fine-grained approach to data distribution.
 The following table summarizes the basic concepts and terminology used by our system.
-Notice that unlike many other systems, ClustrixDB uses a per-index distribution strategy.
+Notice that unlike many other systems, Xpand uses a per-index distribution strategy.

-By using consistent hashing, ClustrixDB can split individual slices without having to rehash the entire representation.
+By using consistent hashing, Xpand can split individual slices without having to rehash the entire representation.